Coya Knutson

 Knutson was the first woman elected to Congress from Minnesota, and is remembered today for the notorious "Coya, Come Home" letter supposedly written by her then-estranged husband, Andy, urging her to give up her seat and not seek reelection in 1958.
 Political rivals had put him up to it, and it was seen as instrumental in her ensuing defeat.
 The incident is often cited as an example of sexism in American politics.

 Early life

-Knutson was born Cornelia Genevive Gjesdal in Edmore, Ramsey County, North Dakota.
+Knutson was born Cornelia Genevive Gjesdal in Edmore, North Dakota.

 She grew up on the farm where she was born, and inherited her politics from her father, a Populist who belonged to a socialist organization called the Non-Partisan League.

 After growing up and attending Concordia College in nearby Moorhead, Minnesota, Knutson planned on a career in opera and went to New York City to attend the Juilliard School for a year.
 When she realized she would not make it in opera, she returned to Minnesota, where she married Andy Knutson and moved to his farm near Oklee.